EPICmynamesBG/subito-bot/README.md

 ### Swagger Building

 By design, the `swagger.yaml` file is git-ignored.
-This is to leverge dynamic variables per environment, as can be seen in `config/[env].js`.
+This is to leverage dynamic variables per environment, as can be seen in `config/[env].js`.
 While the _buildSwagger_ command is included at the start of a standard run and test, it does not run when `swagger project start` is used to start the server, nor `node app.js`.
 So be aware when changes are made to index.yaml that `npm run buildSwagger` needs to run or you won't be up to date.

 #### Database Changes